-This might also extend to cases where the kid, however grown-up they get, are never allowed to shake off a family nickname that would only be cute on a toddler, though probably not to embarrassing nicknames acquired in other settings, such as school.
+This might also extend to cases where the kid, however grown-up they get, is never allowed to shake off a family nickname that would only be cute on a toddler, though probably not to embarrassing nicknames acquired in other settings, such as school.
 Children with names fitting this trope may also take refuge in nicknames or titles.

-Obviously, one person's Awesome McCool Name is another's Fail O'Suckyname, and things can get touchy for those of us who have been blessed with names we took a while to get to terms with, or are still working on it.
+Obviously, one person's "Awesome McCool" Name is another's Unfortunate Name, and things can get touchy for those of us who have been blessed with names we took a while to get to terms with, or are still working on.

-Please note this is not just a matter of people/characters having Unfortunate Names — this applies only when there is an In-Universe reaction to the fact.No Real Life examples that do not include some sort of official reaction to the name.
+Please note this is not just a matter of people/characters having Unfortunate Names — this applies only when there is an In-Universe reaction to the fact.
+Compare Everyone Calls Him "Barkeep", A Dog Named "Dog", A Lizard Named "Liz".

-In Naru Taru, there is Shiina, whose name means "a husk" or "a seed that will never flower".
+- In Naru Taru, there is Shiina, whose name means "a husk" or "a seed that will never flower".
 For this reason, Shiina always writes her name in katakana, which, unlike the original Chinese characters, don't carry explicit meaning.
 The name is questioned by other characters throughout the series.
 It is later revealed that her mother gave her that name because she didn't want Shiina to grow up and leave her like her other daughter did.

-In Durarara!!, the not quite main character's parents figured they should give their kid an awesome name should he ever grow up to become famous or important, so they named him Mikado Ryugamine.
+- The not quite main character's parents figured they should give their kid an awesome name should he ever grow up to become famous or important, so they named him Mikado Ryugamine.
 In English, they named their kid Emperor of Dragon's Peak.
 This, of course, made him the target of endless jokes and taunting through the majority of his childhood, and nearly everyone feels the need to comment on just how pretentious his name sounds when they meet him.

-Izaya (effectively named after the biblical prophet Isiah) expresses similar sentiments about his name.
+- Izaya (effectively named after the biblical prophet Isiah) expresses similar sentiments about his name.

 Izaya: My parents are completely ordinary people.
 Except for when it comes to the taste in children's names, that is.

-An interesting variant of this is the basis of one of the main gags in Sayonara, Zetsubou-Sensei.
+- An interesting variant of this is the basis of one of the main gags in Sayonara, Zetsubou-Sensei.
 Intensely depressed protagonist Nozomu's family name of Itoshiki is made up of two kanji that, when written too closely together and combined with the kanji for his first name, look an awful lot like the word "despair".
 The other members of his family are all shown to have similarly easily-mistaken names as well, such as his Doctor brother whose name can be written as "Death".
 Better yet, it's heavily implied that the family patriarch does this with the sole reason that it amuses him!

-In Saiunkoku Monogatari, the thirteenth child of the Ran clan is named Jyuusanhime, which just means "thirteenth princess."
+- In Saiunkoku Monogatari, the thirteenth child of the Ran clan is named Jyuusanhime, which just means "thirteenth princess."
 She's shown complaining about it in a flashback to her childhood friend Shiba Jin, who responds by giving her the Affectionate Nickname Hotaru ("firefly").

-In Rave Master, King Gale Raregroove had...questionable taste in baby names.
-King's first son got the name Lucia, a Gender-Blender Name that means light — which would be an unremarkable detail if his son hadn't grown up to be the embodiment of evil with a dark themed power.
+- In Rave Master, King Gale Raregroove had...questionable taste in baby names.
+King's first son got the name Lucia, a Gender-Blender Name that means light — which would be an unremarkable detail if his son hadn't grown up to be the embodiment of evil with a dark-themed power.
 His stepbrother did not have it much easier, being named Deep Snow for how much it was snowing outside at the time of his adoption.

-Ranma ½: We know exactly who would name a kid Pantyhose Taro — Panty Thief and all-round Dirty Old Man Happousai, that's who.
+- Ranma ½: We know exactly who would name a kid Pantyhose Taro — Panty Thief and all-round Dirty Old Man Happousai, that's who.
 No wonder Pantyhose swore to kill him.
 If he had his own choice, his name would be Handsome Taro.

-Dragon Ball Z does this when the announcer at the World Martial Arts Tournament asks Android Eighteen if "Number Eighteen" is her real name.
+- Dragon Ball Z does this when the announcer at the World Martial Arts Tournament asks Android Eighteen if "Number Eighteen" is her real name.

 In the original, she says it doesn't matter, but in the English dub, she snarks that "My father was pretty dull."

-Subverted in a Zatanna special.
+- Subverted in a Zatanna special.
 She wonders how an evil sorceress was able to avoid her spell when Zatanna used what she thought was the sorceress' true name, then suddenly realises that no one is born with a name like "Nimue Ravensong".
 Zatanna then goes in search of the sorceress' birth name.

-The Clark Kents of Earth-Prime and Superman: Secret Identity were both named by parents with a weird sense of humour on worlds where Superman comics existed.
+- The Clark Kents of Earth-Prime and Superman: Secret Identity were both named by parents with a weird sense of humour on worlds where Superman comics existed.
 The Clark Kent of Secret Identity is shown to be pretty tired of all the jokes.
 It actually works to his advantage a couple of times: he meets one Lois Chaudhari when friends set them up as a prank and they hit it off and ultimately get married, and the secret government agency searching for a strange flying man dismisses published author Clark Kent because it would just be too ridiculous.

-In Knights of the Dinner Table, Johnny Kizinski names his youngest son Frodo after convincing his wife that it was the name of a relative of his from 'the old country' who died fighting the Russians.
+- In Knights of the Dinner Table, Johnny Kizinski names his youngest son Frodo after convincing his wife that it was the name of a relative of his from 'the old country' who died fighting the Russians.
 His wife is not happy when she learns the truth.

-Foggy NelsonThinking: What kind of name is "Flash?"
-Flash ThompsonThinking: Who names his son "Foggy?"
+Foggy Nelson Thinking: What kind of name is "Flash?"

 Rosen: It was my father's name!
 Got a problem with that?